KatlehoJordan/ds-playground/README.md

     - ipython
     - node
 3. Have not yet tried
+    - jupyter in the container
     - python optimisation configuration
     - mongodb
-    - postgres (or another SQL database)
+    - postgres (or another SQL database such as sql lite or mysql)